 We recognise that music is a specialist subject and not all teachers are musical specialists.
 We have adopted the Charanga Musical School package to supplement our music curriculum.

-Music is taught weekly.
+Music is taught fortnightly.
 Each unit of work has a unit specific focus to enable previous musical skills to be embedded.
 Music lessons usually follow a specific learning sequence:

 - Listen and Appraise